timbielawski/videojs-player-tracker-reporter/README.md

 # videojs-player-tracker-reporter

-Track the plays and display on video player using your own API The plugin will fire a GET for a configured getTrackingUrl
+Track the plays and display on video player using your own API.

+The plugin will fire a GET for a configured getTrackingUrl

 Depending of what event is configured see examples, the plugin will fire a PUT request to